cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 Searching in Tracker is provided by an interface similar to that of a popular search engine:

 .. figure:: ../_images/tracker-home-search.png
   :figwidth: 100%
-   :width: 3in
+  :width: 800px
   :align: center
+  :class: bordered-image

-In the text box you can enter your search terms.
+In the text box, you enter your search terms:

 - Multiple search terms can be searched by separating them with a space character.
 - Search terms are case-insensitive.
 - Search the metadata of entities by using either a complete or partial name followed by an asterisk ``*``, as described in the :ref:`Metadata HTTP RESTful API
   <metadata_query_terms>`.
-- Searches tags, properties, and schema of CDAP datasets, streams, and stream views.
+- Tracker searches tags, properties, and schema of CDAP datasets, streams, and stream views.

 For example, if you have just started CDAP and enabled Tracker, you could enter a search term such as ``a* k*``, which will find all entities that begin with the letter ``a`` or